AdobeDocs/experience-manager-65.fr-FR/help/release-notes/previous-hotfixes-featurepacks.md

 * Les utilisateurs du clavier ne peuvent pas revenir aux options Plus dans la section [!UICONTROL Actions] après avoir affiché les options disponibles et appuyé sur la touche `Esc` (CQ-4293592).

-* Lorsque vous activez l’option [!UICONTROL Rotation] d’une image en mode [!UICONTROL Modifier], la sélection de l’onglet, au lieu de rester sur Rotation, passe à l’option [!UICONTROL Rétablir] pour les utilisateurs du clavier (CQ-4293587).
+* When you activate the [!UICONTROL Rotate] option for an image in the [!UICONTROL Edit] mode, the tab focus, instead of remaining on Rotate, shifts to the [!UICONTROL Redo] option for the keyboard users (CQ-4293587).

-* Dans la boîte de dialogue [!UICONTROL Ouvrir la sélection] disponible dans l’onglet [!UICONTROL Lien et Actions], la sélection de l’onglet passe aux éléments masqués dans la page après l’option [!UICONTROL Annuler] (CQ-4293579).
+* In the [!UICONTROL Open Selection] dialog available on the [!UICONTROL Link and Actions] tab, the tab focus shifts to hidden elements in the page after the [!UICONTROL Cancel] option (CQ-4293579).

-* Lorsque les utilisateurs du clavier modifient une image, accédez à l’option [!UICONTROL Terminer] et appuyez sur la touche Entrée, les lecteurs d’écran n’annoncent pas la fin (CQ-4282351).
+* When keyboard users edit an image, navigate to the [!UICONTROL Finish] option, and press the Enter key, the screen readers do not announce the completion (CQ-4282351).

 * Les options Déplacer vers le haut et Déplacer vers le bas disponibles dans la boîte de dialogue [!UICONTROL Lien et Actions] ne sont pas disponibles pour le lecteur d’écran et les utilisateurs de clavier (CQ-4281120).